Fixing the Sunroof

 Male Pin for sunroof motor connector: N-017-564-1

-The manuals and the Pelican Parts site have some good procedures and photos of what is going on, but I still had a hard time visulizing it all, and as I mentioned, I am missing parts (I think).
-So I am writing this.
+The manuals and the Pelican Parts site have some good procedures and photos of what is going on inside the roof assembly, but I still had a hard time visualizing it all, and as I mentioned, I am missing parts (I think).
+So I am writing this. (links to resources below)

-Step 1 is removing the headliner that is clipped into the sunroof.
+Step 1 is removing the headliner which is clipped into the sunroof.
 Mine was stuck so first I went up into the roof to try manually moving it.
-Unzip the liner, and unscrew the longer of the two trim pieces that cover the sunroof mechanism.
+This means unzipping the headliner, and unscrewing the longer of the two trim pieces that cover the sunroof mechanism.
+Then you can remove the screw in the transmission to use the manual crank to move the cables.

 Once the panels are out you can see the motor and gearbox.
 They are connected by a rubber "clutch".
-There is actually some slip built into the gearbox too; there is no electrical "stop" in the system to turn the motor off so over-run in either direction needs to be accomodated.
+There is actually some slip built into the gearbox too; there is no electrical "stop" in the system to turn the motor off so over-run in either direction needs to be accomodated and it is also (afaik) for safety, to avoid pinched fingers etc.

 Step 2: once the headliner is loose you can slide it back into the roof and out of the way.
 It rides in a slot that is part of the sunroof tracks.
 Sliding it back will expose the sunroof guide bolts (8mm) and the cable guide bolts. (pic above).
-The front guide is a metal bracket that is a "Y" shape, and inside the Y is plastic so it can slide.
-There is a plastic sleeve over the end of it, probably to help it not rip the headliner.
-The captive nuts below it rotate and set the resting height of the front of the sunroof.
+The front guide is a metal bracket that is an offset "Y" shape, and inside the Y is plastic so it can slide.
+There is a plastic sleeve over the end of it.
+The captive nuts below it rotate (above it really) and set the resting height of the front of the sunroof.
 The guide is sitting on a ceiling panel here and you can see how those clips work.

 The guide with the plastic sleeve (above).
 It also seems to have grease in it.